How to configure QNAP 4.2.1 NAS

 Follow the steps below to find the service credentials for manual connection setup:

-- Select the Service credentials tab, where you'll find the Username and Password needed to connect manually.
+1. Log into your Nord Account, click NordVPN, and, under Manual setup, click on Service credentials.
+Here you'll find the Username and Password needed to connect manually.

 3. Access your QNAP user interface.
 Open the File Station on your QNAP, navigate to the /Download/ directory and create a new folder named "VPN" by clicking the "+" sign at the top of the window.
 You should now move the created .ovpn file (in our case, us936.nordvpn.com.udp.ovpn) and nordvpnpass.txt file you have created to this directory.